JCPenney Afterschool Fund

-J. C. Penney Company, Inc. established JCPenney Afterschool, a non-profit, 501(c)(3) organization dedicated to ensuring that every child in need has access to an afterschool program in their community.
+JCPenney established JCPenney Afterschool, a non-profit, 501(c)(3) organization dedicated to ensuring that every child in need has access to an afterschool program in their community.
 As an advocate for the afterschool issue, JCPenney works to increase opportunities offered by afterschool programs.
 Through its legacy of supporting youth and charitable organizations such as the Boys & Girls Clubs of America, YMCA of the USA, National 4-H Conference, United Way and FIRST, JCPenney formalized its commitment to the afterschool issue by making it the company’s signature cause in 1999.

 Since its inception, more than $80 million has been distributed to afterschool programs in every JCPenney community.

 About the afterschool issue

 A study shows that one out of every four children in America are on their own between the hours of 3 p.m. and 6 p.m.
 Despite growing participation in afterschool programs (8.4 million children), the availability of quality afterschool programs is not keeping pace with the rising needs of 15 million children who have no place to go after school.
 JCPenney works with afterschool organizations to increase the accessibility and affordability of afterschool programs across the country.